iter8-tools/iter8/mkdocs/docs/reference/metrics/using-metrics.md

 ## Observing metric values

 During an experiment, Iter8 reports the metric values observed for each version.
-[Use `iter8ctl`](http://localhost:8000/concepts/observability/) to observe these metric values in realtime.
+Use `iter8ctl` to observe these metric values in realtime.
+See [here](/getting-started/quick-start/with-knative/#7-observe-experiment) for an example.